hotrodorm/hotrod/hotrod-project/docs/quick-docs/nitro/nitro-dynamic-sql.md

 # Dynamic SQL

-The queries in the `<select>` tag can include Dynamic SQL tags that are evaluated at runtime.
-They can include or exclude entire fragments a SQL statement depending on boolean logic based on the supplied parameters.
+`<select>` and `<query>` tags can include Dynamic SQL.
+The Dynamic SQL tags are evaluated at runtime and can include or exclude entire fragments a SQL statement according to the runtime parameters.

-Dynamic SQL can be used in any query, including General Purpose, Flat Selects, and Structured Select queries.
+Dynamic SQL can be added to general purpose queries, flat selects, and structured select queries.

 The design of the Dynamic SQL tags was heavily based on the MyBatis framework (see [MyBatis Dynamic SQL](https://mybatis.org/mybatis-3/dynamic-sql.html)).
 The implementation, however, is generic.
-It can work on any number of different engines.
+It can work on any HotRod Generator implementation.

 ## OGNL - The "Ogonal" engine